 – video and images for virtual and augmented reality.

-This Question will primarily focus on the maintenance and extension of existing video and still-image coding Recommendations, and laying the ground for new Recommendations using advanced techniques to significantly improve the trade-offs between bit rate, quality, delay, and algorithm complexity.
+This Question will primarily focus on the maintenance and extension of existing video and still-image coding Recommendations and the development of new Recommendations using advanced techniques to significantly improve the trade-offs between bit rate, quality, delay, and algorithm complexity.
 The Question will also be responsible for maintenance and further developments in speech, audio coding and other signal coding and network-based signal processing.
 Video, still-image, speech, audio and other signal coding standards will be developed with sufficient flexibility to accommodate a diverse number of transport types (Internet, LAN, 5G and other mobile networks, ITU-T H.222.0, etc.).

 2 Study items